armcn/maybe/cran-comments.md

-This is a resubmission.
+This is the first submission of version 0.2.0.

-The automated CRAN checks found invalid URLs.
-I have changed them to the recommended format.

 ## Test Environments